jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByToPing(_findByToPing string) ([]*Post, error)
 ```
-FindByToPing dynamic finder for to_ping -> []*Post,error Generic and
-programatically generator finder for Post
+FindByToPing searchs against the primary key to_ping and will return []*Post,error This method is a programatically generated finder for Post

 ```go